View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Method

 \subsubsection{Hierarchical Sampling}

-Because our input segmentations are 2D, overlapping, and multi-granular, it is ambiguous whether a pair of pixels ``lie within the same mask'' and therefore represent a positive pair in our contrastive formulation.
+Because our input segmentations overlap within and across views, it is ambiguous whether a pair of pixels ``lie within the same mask'' and therefore represent a positive pair in our contrastive formulation.
 For example, two pixels may be within the same mask at a coarse granularity but not for a finer granularity.
-We address this ambiguity with a simple tree-based strategy for sampling positive and negative pairs of pixels, which is presented in the supplementary.
+We address this ambiguity with a simple tree-based strategy for sampling positive and negative pairs of pixels.